 In the acneverse, there’s endless different supplements with endless promising powers.
 Gelatin increase glutathione levels, burdock is loaded with prebiotics, and camu camu powder is almost pure vitamin C.

 Ashwagandha’s claim to fame is massively reducing stress hormones while simultaneously lowering free radicals.
-If that’s what your skin needs, by your careful calculations, then ashwagandha may have potential.
+If that’s what your skin needs, according to your careful calculations, then ashwagandha may have potential.

 NEXT: the ultimate diet for clearing acne permanently